Should Investors Worry About J - GuruFocus.com

-The latest data from GuruFocus shows that EVP, Human Resources Timothy Craven sold 3852 shares of JELD-WEN Holding Inc (JELD) on 2023-05-17.
+The latest data from GuruFocus shows that COO, Global Field Ops Nathan Manning sold 35478 shares of Johnson Controls International PLC (JCI) on 2023-05-18.

 Investors may be concerned when an insider sells shares.
 It could be a sign that insiders are turning bearish on the stock of their own company.
 Insiders have a unique advantage in determining the value of their company, so when they begin selling, investors pay attention.
-Let’s take a look at this insider sell to see if JELD-WEN Holding Inc deserves some skepticism from investors.
+Let’s take a look at this insider sell to see if Johnson Controls International PLC deserves some skepticism from investors.

-Over the past year, Timothy Craven has sold 38951 shares in total.
+Over the past year, Nathan Manning has sold 35478 shares in total.

-This means that Timothy Craven has been selling their company’s stock over a longer term.
-This could actually be a positive sign for the stock, contrary to expectations.
-When insiders sell frequently, it could be because their company issues a lot of stock options to pay executives.
-The executives will then sell some of the new shares for cash.
-Of course, it is also possible that the selling was due to insiders becoming more bearish on the stock.
-Investors should be cautious when evaluating insider selling.
+In other words, the recent sell was the only time that Nathan Manning sold shares over the past year.
+It is possible that they have recently changed their mind about the stock due to some unfavorable development.

 Insider trends